scijs/ndarray-proxy/README.md

 You can also use lazy ndarrays with cwise or any other library that works with ndarrays.

-*HOWEVER:*  You are not allowed to assing to ndarrays:
+*HOWEVER:*  You are not allowed to write to lazy ndarrays:

 ```javascript
 x.set(0,0,1)  //Error!